limitcool/caddy-waf/docs/metrics.md

     *   This metric serves as a baseline for overall traffic volume.
     *   It can be used in conjunction with `allowed_requests` and `blocked_requests` to calculate percentages of allowed/blocked traffic and identify potential anomalies.
     *   Sudden changes in `total_requests` might indicate a change in traffic volume or an ongoing attack.
+*   **`version` (String):**
+    *   Indicates the version of the WAF software currently running.
+    *   This is useful for tracking deployments, identifying if you are running the latest version, and for debugging or support purposes.
+    *   Knowing the version helps in correlating metrics with specific software releases and their features or known issues.

 ### Analysis and Usage: